"Accessibility for Inclusion" with National Federation of the Disabled - Nepal

 Introduction

-National Federation of the Disabled Nepal (NFDN) is a legally registered non-governmental organization (NGO) under the institutional enrollment act of Nepal.
-It is the national umbrella body of persons with disabilities that represents more than three hundred member organizations working for promoting the rights of disabled people throughout the country.
+National Federation of the Disabled Nepal (NFDN) is a NGO that represents more than 300 member organizations working for promoting the rights of disabled people throughout the country.

 A random phone call to NFDN during an Assistive Technology hackathon led me to be a part-time consultant for the project “Accessibility for Inclusion”.
-The goal of this project was to input the wheelchair accessibility information of 1200 places in the Kathmandu valley on OpenStreetMap (OSM).
-As a part of this project, I worked together with an architect to understand the accessibility criteria of a building, prepared an accessibility guideline, contributed in a data collection app, trained the data collection volunteers, and uploaded the data on OSM.
+The goal of my collaboration in the project was to input the wheelchair accessibility information of 1200 places in the Kathmandu valley on OpenStreetMap (OSM).

 an zoomed image of a person sitting on wheelchair focused on his hands on the wheels